 Project Overview

-Planning and development are underway to replace the existing Lindsay C. Warren Bridge on U.S. 64 over the Alligator River in Dare and Tyrrell counties.
+Construction is underway to replace the Lindsay C. Warren Bridge on U.S. 64 over the Alligator River in Tyrrell and Dare counties.

-The new bridge will replace the existing swing-span bridge with a modern two-lane, fixed-span, high-rise bridge.
-It will also be built on a new location, just north of the existing bridge.
+The new bridge will replace the existing swing-span bridge with a modern two-lane, fixed-span (does not move), high-rise bridge on a new location, just north of the current bridge.
+The new bridge will also include two 12-foot travel lanes with 8-foot breakdown lanes.

-Built in 1960, the Lindsay C. Warren Bridge has been rated “structurally deficient.”
-This does not imply that the bridge is unsafe.
-It means the bridge is reaching the end of its useful life and must be monitored, inspected and maintained.
+Built in 1960, the Lindsay C. Warren Bridge, also referred to as Alligator River Bridge, has been rated “structurally deficient.”
+This does not imply that the 65-year-old bridge is unsafe.
+It means the bridge is reaching the end of its lifecycle and must be monitored, inspected and maintained on a more frequent basis.
+The work to maintain the current bridge negatively impacts its ability to provide a reliable connection between Columbia, Manns Harbor, Manteo and the Outer Banks.

 Project Funding